I’ve never considered myself to be frugal, yet alone a frugal minimalist.

 Promoting an unethical supply chain

-While frugal living is great for reducing waste, shopping frugally can pose problems for ethical demand.
+While frugal living is great for reducing waste, shopping frugally can pose problems for mindful consumption.

 Again, frugal consumption is mainly concerned with reducing costs.
 This generally means buying things which are very low in price.

 Not always, but mostly, low-cost items are made cheaply.
 And the only way to achieve a low price at scale is to engage in unethical practices, whether it’s the avoidance of fair trade practices, unnatural ingredients and materials, and of course exploitation of animals.

 As minimalist, vegan shoppers we’re mostly happy to spend money on higher cost items as long as it’s considered essential to us and the product is ethically made.